 What’s your meltdown-prevention tactic?

-Sleep, and thinking about how grateful and lucky I am to be my son’s mother, and sleep.
+Sleep, and think about how grateful and lucky I am to be my son’s mother, and sleep.

 Favorite moment of the day?